pebonius/2d-game-engine-js/source/moldy-meadows/MOLDY.md

 # moldy meadows

-traverse a moldy meadow and observe its "inhabitants"
+moldy meadows is an interactive screensaver/ toy, in which you can traverse a sea of mold and look at the shimmering spores

 ## controls

 UP/ DOWN - accelerate/ throttle
+LEFT/ RIGHT - steer

+you can also use WSAD

 ## credits